ID Resolve Review 2026: Is It More Than a Restoration Service?

 ID Resolve’s identity monitoring dashboard covers a variety of different accounts and services.
 The categories include Essentials, Financial Well-Being, Identity, Cards and Documents, and Insurance Documents.

 Within these categories, you have everything from medical insurance monitoring to scanning your IP address for fraud.
-If ID Resolve does come across something of concern, its alerts center will let you know when it happened and where.
+If ID Resolve comes across something concerning, its alerts center will let you know when it happened and where.

 Credit monitoring

 ID Resolve provides alerts by having you enter your information and then verify your SSN.
-Once we entered this information, our credit score and report were populated.
+Once we entered this information, our credit score and report became available.

 Credit reports and credit scores